 Introduction to ATEX

-In industrial environments where explosive atmospheres can arise due to the presence of flammable gases, vapours, mists or dust, safety is of paramount importance.
-To protect workers, equipment and processes from the risks of explosions, the ATEX directive was developed.
-ATEX, derived from the French "ATmosphères EXplosibles", refers to a set of European regulations that require both employers and manufacturers to take measures to prevent the risk of explosion.
+Safety is paramount in industrial environments where explosive atmospheres can arise due to flammable gases, vapors, mists or dust clouds.
+To protect workers, equipment and processes from the risks of explosions, the ATEX Directive was developed.
+ATEX, derived from the French " ATmosphères EXplosibles ", refers to a set of European regulations requiring employers and manufacturers to take measures to prevent the risk of explosion.

 Key reasons why ATEX exists